Skip to main content

 Highlights in Published Pages

-When you publish a page to Shopify, the Liquid generator preserves text highlights.
-The highlight font is loaded via Google Fonts (or as a custom font), and the CSS class is applied to the highlighted text spans.
-The rendered output on your Shopify store matches what you see in the builder.
+When you publish a page to Shopify, text highlights are preserved.
+The highlight font is loaded automatically, and the rendered output on your Shopify store matches what you see in the builder.